 Lasting Power of Attorney

-There are a lot of myths and assumptions around LPAs.
+Many myths and misconceptions surround Lasting Powers of Attorney (LPAs).
 We know that if you or someone you love are thinking about making an LPA, it can be difficult to tell fact from fiction.
-That’s why we’ve designed our myth-busting guide, completely free of charge for you to download.
+To help you navigate this, we’ve created a comprehensive myth-busting guide you can download completely free of charge.

 David Edwards

-David has been a Director in the firm since 1986.
-In addition to his role as Managing Director, David is also Head of the Private Client team.
+David has served as a Director of the firm since 1986.
+In addition to his position as Managing Director, he also leads the Private Client team.

 Read More About DavidMaking a Lasting Power of Attorney